andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-This allows the **YAML** to reference **1Password** secrets via the `op://<Vault>/<Item>/<Field>` lookup syntax.
-If you've defined the `OnePassword:` properties in the config file, you can use `op://` values and `topobuilder` will look them up and automatically register the retrieved secrets with the [verbose](https://github.com/andreimerlescu/verbose) package — so a secret becomes redactable the instant it exists in memory.
-Throughout many parts of the application we pass the `*Application` pointer directly into struct methods, including `NewOPParse`, which returns a 1Password structure with methods attached including `.GetValue()`.
+This magical little block allows the **YAML** to reference **1Password** secrets via the `op://<Vault>/<Item>/<Field>` lookup syntax.
+If you've also defined the `OnePassword:` properties in the config file, you can use `op://` values and `topobuilder` will look them up and automatically register the retrieved secrets with the [verbose](https://github.com/andreimerlescu/verbose) package — meaning a secret becomes redactable the instant it exists in memory, and your config file on disk never held it in the first place.
+Throughout many parts of the application we pass the `*Application` pointer directly into struct methods, including `NewOPParse`, which returns a 1Password structure with a bunch of methods attached including `.GetValue()`.

 Lines 69-93 in the same file look like: